 “The masks were not effective against PM2.5 particles, the CCTV report said.
 Jiang Xiubin, who owns the BinHai Face Mask factory and who is head of the Dadian face mask association, said the village only produces ordinary face masks, not anti-smog ones.
 Asked if the producers would consider upgrading their masks to address people's concerns about air pollution, Jiang said that was not yet part of the plan.

 Health Problems in China

-China has health problems that are found in the developing world---malnutrition and communicable diseases---and the developing world---obesity and chronic diseases such as diabetes associated with high fat diets.
+In a Chinese hospital with a broken leg in the 1990s China has health problems that are found in the developing world — malnutrition and communicable diseases — and the developing world — obesity and chronic diseases such as diabetes associated with high fat diets.
 Matthew Crabbe of the research firm Access Asia told Reuters, “China is more like a set of regions, not one country...On one hand, a massive rural population still has a low income and low caloric intake compared with urban populations where there is a high caloric intake and rising weight.

 The food and health standards are generally below those of European or North American countries.
 Dysentery, hepatitis, stomach parasites and malaria occur in China.
 Diseases like tuberculosis and measles that were once thought to have been tamed have returned.